rohitsoans/random-forest/README.md

-# random tree used to classify social network advertisements
+# random forest used to classify social network advertisements to see whether they are effective